Can a Federal Employee Lawyer Help to Save Your Career?

 TELG client Jennifer Sticha won default judgment against agency after agency failed to respond to Sticha’s complaint.

 As with all legal claims, deadlines are crucial.
-This is especially true for government service, where an unchallenged demotion or reprimand may hurt your entire career.
-Deadlines for federal employees are often much shorter than those for private sector employees, with some deadlines as short as 45 days.
+This is especially true for government service, where an unchallenged demotion or suspension may hurt your entire career.
+Deadlines for federal employees are often much shorter than those for private sector employees, with some deadlines as short as 30 or 45 days.
 Do not delay in contacting an attorney if you believe you have suffered wrongdoing.

 Frequently Asked Questions